-You must use our 8-digit school code (002077-64) on the loan application when applying for an alternative loan.
+You must use our 8-digit school code (002077-64) on the loan application when applying for a private loan.

-What are your lowest interest rate and fee combination and how can I get it?
-Is the rate only for a limited period or is it for the life of the loan?
+- What are your lowest interest rate and fee combination, and how can I secure the lowest rate?
+Is the rate secure only for a limited period or is it for the life of the loan?

 - For variable rate loans, is there a limit on how high the variable rate can go?
-How often is the interest rate adjusted, and how is it determined?
+How often is the interest rate adjusted?
+How are new rates determined?

-- What interest rate can I get for a fixed-rate loan?
+- What interest rate can I get with a fixed-rate loan?

 - How long will I be repaying the loan?
 Is there any penalty for paying it off early?

-- What proportion of your borrowers get the discounts you offer?
-Are your discounts guaranteed or are they subject to change later?
+- What percentage of your borrowers get the discounts you offer?
+Are your discounts guaranteed, or are they subject to change later?